Puxtril/Warframe-Exporter/README.md

 # Building

-CMake is very nice and I love it.
-See how easy this is to compile?
+CMake is very nice and I love it. ~~See how easy this is to compile?~~ I hate GUIs and Windows.
-**EXCEPT THE UI**

 ## Requirements